 The best graphic designers are not the ones who make things pretty.
-They are the ones who make you think before you understand why.
+They are the ones who make you think before you understand why — and David Pidgeon has built a career on that delay.

 A teenager hooked on a room full of joy

-Design has been in Pidgeon's blood since he was a teenager wandering the campus of Swinburne University with his father, who headed the school of business.
+Pidgeon runs Design by Pidgeon (DBP), a graphic design collective based in Melbourne — a collaborative operation at heart, often opening its studio doors to fellow designers and artists and sharing its knowledge with students through programs like ADIdeas Studio Access.
+The origin story is disarmingly simple.
+Design has been in his blood since he was a teenager wandering the campus of Swinburne University with his father, who headed the school of business.
 Stumbling on a graphic design class, he saw a room full of young people having the time of their lives, and was instantly hooked.
 “If you're going to be doing something for a large part of your life,” he reasoned, “you'd rather be having fun.”

 Typography that challenges before it charms